shaheennabi/Qwen-on-custom-data/README.md

-# Introducing SmolLlama - A Smaller Language Model
+# Introducing SmolLlama - A Smaller Language Model  ( will be custom training on qwen architecture--
+in the similar fashion)
 - So, I trained a Llama a 130M architecture I coded from ground up to build a small instruct model, going through the below-mentioned stages from scratch.
 - Trained on FineWeb dataset form HuggingFace consisting of 15 M texts (10BT snapshot) for a total of full 3 epochs